Photogrammetry corridor

 Camera top facing forward – concerns the camera orientation to the motion vector.
 The flag assumes the camera is oriented so that the frames overlap over the upper frame boundary motion vector.
 If the flag is removed, the frames overlap along the lateral frame boundary.

 The tool supports the same list of actions as the photogrammetry tool.
 The default action is camera attitude, the camera facing down and automatically triggered by distance.
-Automatic action parameters are being calculated the same way as for the photogrammetry tool.
+Automatic action parameters are being calculated in the same way as for the photogrammetry tool.

-• It always keeps the drone trajectory inside the corridor
+- It always keeps the drone trajectory inside the corridor

 Obstacle avoidance behavior is the same as in the photogrammetry tool.